The investment world is full of acronyms: IPOs, ETFs, IRAs, the NYSE… they go on and on.

 The only thing that really matters is the BDT.

-One is related to big, long-term business cycles… like the long period of economic prosperity we saw after World War II.
-(More on this in a moment.)
+- One is related to big, long-term business cycles… like the long period of economic prosperity we saw after World War II.

-The other is related to historic technological revolutions, like when cars and electricity were widely adopted in the 1920s and helped create huge booms in those industries.
-(More on this topic in a moment as well.)
+- The other is related to historic technological revolutions, like when cars and electricity were widely adopted in the 1920s and helped create huge booms in those industries.

 At any point in your investment career, there will be at least one BDT in play that is so important that if you know only about the BDT — and get on the right side of it — almost nothing else matters.